 Early Primary (Prep – Year 2)

 A fun and interactive session where Jane shares several of her many picture books with the children.
 Jane shares the stories then talks about how each story came about, encouraging the students to share their own ideas and explore similar techniques when they write stories.
-Jane also takes the children through the process of making a picture book, from initial idea, rough drafts, storyboarding and rough illustration, through to final illustrations and printing etc. This session can also include a drawing/story start activity with the children.
+Jane also takes the children through the process of making a picture book, from initial idea, rough drafts, storyboarding and rough illustration, through to final illustrations and printing etc. This session can also include a drawing/story start activity with the children, and/or an active, body-moving session based on her book Watch This!
 Teachers can also request for Jane to focus on a particular book if the children have been exploring that one in the classroom.

 Early Primary/Middle Primary

 A fun and hands-on workshop where each child creates their own small picture book.
 Jane starts by sharing some of her picture books and demonstrating the importance and power of narrative.
 Jane also shows children the process of making a picture book from first idea to finished product.
 Then each child creates a storyboard and in turn applies this to their very own book.
 Jane uses cues and images to help the children understand story structure and then apply it to their own mini book.

 This workshop introduces the notion of narrative in a concrete, fun and interactive way.
 Maximum numbers for this workshop is 20.